General Data Protection Regulations Policy

 Why this policy exists

-This data protection policy ensures Skratch AV Limited:
+This data protection policy ensures Skratch Enterprises Limited:

 - Complies with the General Data Protection Regulations and follows good practice